Disney FastPass Secrets

 Disney FastPass Secret #2 : Look for Specific FastPass+ Times

 When you go schedule your FastPass+ selections, the default method is to look for “Morning, Afternoon, Evening.”
 You also have the option to search for specific times.
 A common problem is how to get your dining reservation and fastpasses to line up.
 You can schedule dining 180 days in advance, so your fastpasses often come after.
 Searching for specific times for your fastpass is often the best way to get times that align with your dining.
+This may the easiest and best Disney fastpass trick out there.

 Example : Schedule FastPasses for a Specific Time